Patilmanav/Python-Developer-Roadmap/README.md

-# Python-Developer-Roadmap
-LEVEL 1: Polish the Core (If not already)
-You're probably solid here, but just to be sure:

- Master list/dict/set comprehensions

- Get comfortable with with, yield, enumerate, zip

- Understand Python memory model (mutable vs immutable, copy vs deepcopy)

- Practice tricky interview-style problems (LeetCode, HackerRank)

-Goal: Feel like a ninja when solving logic problems.

-LEVEL 2: Architect-Level Code
-You’re building APIs, which is awesome — time to level up:

- Structure large Python projects with packages and modules

- Write clean OOP code (composition > inheritance)

- Use dataclasses, attrs, and pydantic

- Add type hints + check with mypy

-Goal: Write clean, scalable, professional Python code like a backend boss.

-LEVEL 3: Framework Mastery
-Since you're into Flask and API building:

- Deep dive Flask (blueprints, middleware, Jinja2, auth)

- Learn FastAPI (if you haven’t) — async support is slick

- Add Swagger/OpenAPI auto docs

- Use background tasks, dependency injection, and JWT

-Goal: Build lightning-fast APIs that feel like cheating.

-LEVEL 4: Async & Parallel Processing
-Great for scraping, ML, and performance-heavy tasks:

- Learn asyncio, aiohttp, and httpx

- Use concurrent.futures, threading, and multiprocessing

- Apply joblib or dask for ML/data workloads

-Goal: Run like 10 scraping bots at once and laugh at rate limits.

-LEVEL 5: Automation & Scripting Pro
-Use Python as your robot butler:

- selenium, beautifulsoup4, playwright

- pyautogui for desktop automation

- openpyxl, pdfplumber, pyPDF2 for file manipulation

- Bash + Python scripts with subprocess

-Goal: Automate the boring stuff — turn 3 hours of manual work into 2 lines of Python.

-LEVEL 6: IoT & Hardware Integration
-Because you’re curious about IoT:

- Use Python with Raspberry Pi (GPIO, camera, sensors)

- Connect Arduino to Python via serial

- Build a small project (e.g., motion-activated script runner)

-Goal: Code that literally moves the world.

-LEVEL 7: ML + Data Sidekick
-If you're using pre-built models:

- Get comfy with scikit-learn, joblib, pandas

- Learn basic data pipelines and preprocessing

- Use face_recognition, mediapipe, or YOLO with Python

- Integrate models into APIs (you probably already are)

-Goal: Deploy models like a mad scientist, but make it production-ready.

-LEVEL 8: Packaging & Deployment
- Create your own pip package

- Use setuptools, pyproject.toml

- Learn to deploy on Railway, Vercel (for API+Next.js), or Docker + VPS

- Set up GitHub Actions for auto testing/deployment

-Goal: Deploy code while sipping chai.

-LEVEL 9: Open Source & Reputation
- Contribute to Python packages you use

- Share cool scripts or projects on GitHub

- Write short posts or docs to explain your projects

-Goal: Let the world know: "This Manav guy knows his stuff."
+# 🐍 The Python Developer Roadmap — by Manav

+Welcome to my personal roadmap to becoming a **perfect Python developer**.
+This path is tailored to my journey as a backend developer working with Python, APIs, web scraping, and machine learning — while staying curious about IoT and other tech.

+---

+## ✅ Level 1: Polish the Core

+> Strengthen the foundation to build anything.

+- [ ] Master list, dict, set comprehensions
+- [ ] Get comfortable with `with`, `yield`, `enumerate`, `zip`
+- [ ] Understand mutable vs immutable types, and deep vs shallow copies
+- [ ] Practice coding problems (LeetCode, HackerRank)

+---

+## 🧠 Level 2: Write Architect-Level Code

+> Code that’s clean, scalable, and maintainable.

+- [ ] Structure large projects using packages/modules
+- [ ] Embrace OOP (favor composition over inheritance)
+- [ ] Use `dataclasses`, `attrs`, and `pydantic`
+- [ ] Add type hints and check with `mypy`

+---

+## 🚀 Level 3: API Framework Mastery

+> Build robust, high-performance APIs.

+- [ ] Deep dive into Flask (Blueprints, Middleware, Auth, Jinja2)
+- [ ] Learn FastAPI (Async, Dependency Injection, Swagger docs)
+- [ ] Implement background tasks and JWT authentication

+---

+## ⚡ Level 4: Async & Parallelism

+> Speed up tasks with smart execution.

+- [ ] Master `asyncio`, `aiohttp`, and `httpx`
+- [ ] Use `threading`, `multiprocessing`, and `concurrent.futures`
+- [ ] Apply `joblib` or `dask` for ML/data pipelines

+---

+## 🤖 Level 5: Automation & Scripting Pro

+> Automate everything — save time, avoid repetition.

+- [ ] Automate browsers with `selenium`, `playwright`
+- [ ] Use `pyautogui` for GUI automation
+- [ ] Manipulate files using `openpyxl`, `pdfplumber`, `PyPDF2`
+- [ ] Mix Bash and Python with `subprocess`

+---

+## 🔧 Level 6: IoT & Hardware Integration

+> Bring Python into the real world.

+- [ ] Control sensors and devices via Raspberry Pi
+- [ ] Communicate with Arduino using serial communication
+- [ ] Build basic IoT projects (e.g., motion-activated script runner)

+---

+## 🧪 Level 7: ML + Data Integration

+> Use models the smart way, not the hard way.

+- [ ] Use `pandas`, `numpy`, `scikit-learn`, `joblib`
+- [ ] Build clean data pipelines
+- [ ] Integrate models like `face_recognition`, `mediapipe`, or YOLO
+- [ ] Deploy ML models inside APIs

+---

+## 📦 Level 8: Packaging & Deployment

+> Turn your scripts into shareable, deployable tools.

+- [ ] Create and publish pip packages using `setuptools` / `pyproject.toml`
+- [ ] Deploy APIs using Railway, Vercel, or Docker + VPS
+- [ ] Set up CI/CD with GitHub Actions

+---

+## 🌍 Level 9: Open Source & Reputation

+> Share, contribute, and grow.

+- [ ] Contribute to open-source Python projects
+- [ ] Share useful tools, bots, and scripts on GitHub
+- [ ] Write documentation, articles, or dev notes

+---

+## 🧭 Final Thoughts

+This roadmap will evolve as I grow.
+My mission?
+**To master Python, build amazing things, and share knowledge.**
+Follow along, contribute, or fork it to start your own journey.

+> Built with ☕, curiosity, and a lot of `print("debugging")`

+---